Vantiq/vantiq-extension-sources/README.md

 Connectors requiring a driver are included in the overall build *only if* the associated driver location environment variable is present.
 Otherwise, the connector is ignored for the build.

+Building the connectors require a Java compiler.
+To build everything, you'll need at least Java 11.
+Most connectors are at the Java 8 level, but the Camel Component & Connectors require Java 11.

 ## Building Docker Images

 The connectors in this repository contain `gradle` tasks that can be used to build Docker Images for each connector and